treweathers/Java_Developer/README.md

         }
     }

 ###### feedback: instructions unclear - left a comment saying output should be false with the same print message!
-It needed to be true, and the message needed to be changed.
+It needed to be true, and the message needed to be changed⚠️.

 #### Practice #3
 Your mission is to calculate whether our spacecraft can outrun starlight.
 Provide the missing logic to complete the code!